-Whatever the season, golf is a year-round sport across the bounty of Greater Palm Springs.
+Whatever the season, golf in Greater Palm Springs is a year-round popssibility.
 For both desert guests and locals alike, the valley's 120 courses present countless options for casual play, tournaments, instruction, member options, spectating and junior golf.

 For valley visitors seeking ways to enjoy the desert's fairways with the whole family and desert regulars aiming to get kids involved in golf -- opportunities abound for all levels of junior player.

-If you're seeking options to get your kids on-course, or just searching for a few ways to spend some family time with club in hand, here are some recommended choices to get your whole crew swinging together.
+If you're seeking options to get your kids on-course, or just searching for a few ways to spend some family time with club in hand, here are some recommended choices to get your whole family golfing together.

 Family-Friendly Golf Courses in Greater Palm Springs